“Invitation Letter”

 Q: Is there a way to ensure that my relative will not be offloaded?

-A: For more information about requirements for passengers, please contact the Bureau of Immigration, using its numbers or its email address posted on its website.
+A: For more information about requirements for passengers, contact the Bureau of Immigration, using its numbers or its email address posted on its website.

 Q: How do I apply for the invitation letter in the Embassy?